-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including

+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs

-The City of Oxnard continued the operation of a year round homeless shelter and navigation center located on K Street in Oxnard.
+The City of Oxnard continued the operation of a year-round homeless shelter and navigation center located on K Street in Oxnard.
 The City of Oxnard contracted Mercy House to operate the navigation center.
 The navigation center will continue its operation for the next twelve-month period and beyond.
-Following a COVID-19 outbreak, the shelter reduced capacity to 80 following guidance from Public Health.
-Oxnard has launched an effort to develop a new construction mixed-use development that will include a new and replacement navigation center and 110-bed homeless shelter plus other support services and fifty-six units of permanent supportive housing.
-We expect that this new project will be in operation within the next calendar year and will continue operating the shelter at the K street location until that time.
+Oxnard has launched an effort to develop a new construction mixed-use development that will include a new, replacement navigation center and 110-bed homeless shelter plus other support services and fifty-six units of permanent supportive housing.
+We expect that this new project will be in operation by early 2025.
+The shelter will continue operating at the K street location until that time.